-(v) Foreign currencies
+(v) Foreign Currencies

-Foreign currency differences arising on translation are generally recognized in profit or loss.
+Foreign currency differences arising on translation are generally recognised in profit or loss.
 However, foreign currency differences arising from the translation of equity investments in respect of which an election has been made to present subsequent changes in fair value in OCI are recognised through OCI.

-(vi) Loans and receivable
+(vi) Loans and Receivable